mattmakai/fullstackpython.com/source/content/pages/13-meta/02-change-log.markdown

 ## 2015
 ### March
+* Updated the [web analytics](/web-analytics.html) page with a new Python-specific section for walkthroughs that are specific to building or using analytics with Python applications.
 * Adding a slew of new [Django](/django.html) resources.
 * Working on including Crossbar.io and Autobahn to the [websockets](/websockets.html) page.